sandrahoffberg/Sambamba-sort-index/README.md

 <hr>

-# Sort reads in a BAM file Mark using Sambamba
+# Sort and index reads in a BAM file using Sambamba

 ## Input data